Dummy Schools in India: Are They Valid for Board Exams

 • The National Institute of Open Schooling (NIOS) is a government-recognised option offering self-paced learning and flexible schedules.
 Students can select subjects aligned with their goals, dedicating more time to exams like JEE or NEET while earning widely accepted certifications.

-• NIOS conducts exams twice a year (April/October session).
+• NIOS conducts exams twice a year (April/October sessions).
 Students can enrol for NIOS admission by following the specified guidelines.
 Click on the link provided to get the details.

 Enrol in State Open Schools

-Various states have open school education system which provides flexibility to students to study at their own pace and schedule.
+Various states have an open school education system, which provides flexibility to students to study at their own pace and schedule.
 They are government-recognised institutions similar to NIOS but operate at the state level.
-The state-open schools can also cater to students who want to focus on specific goals such as competitive exam preparation.
+The state-open schools can also cater to students who want to focus on specific goals, such as competitive exam preparation.

 Useful Links: